Newcastle Kwazulu-natal, South Africa Travel Guide

 Be mindful of water and electricity consumption.
 Minimize plastic use.
 Dispose of waste properly.
 Don't leave the marked trails in nature reserves.

-Always ask for permission before photographing people.
+Always seek permission to photograph people.
 Dress appropriately when visiting cultural or religious sites.
-Engage with locals respectfully.
+Interact with locals in a respectful manner.

-Newcastle often serves as a gateway to further exploration of KwaZulu-Natal and further.
+Newcastle often acts as an entry point to further exploration of KwaZulu-Natal and elsewhere.

 Visit Isandlwana and Rorke's Drift for pivotal conflict sites.